 All prices take into account the Government’s £3,500 plug-in car grant.

 Peugeot e-208 specs

 Peugeot began taking reservations for the e-208 in April, with the company accepting deposits of £500 online.
 These are fully refundable until seven days after customers have viewed demonstrator models of the electric 208, although an exact date for the arrival of these in the UK has been given at this stage.

 The Peugeot e-208 made its world debut at the 2019 Geneva Motor Show in March, as the French brand took its first step towards full electrification of its range by 2023.

 The e-208 features a 50kWh battery capable of delivering 211 miles of range according to the latest testing cycle, known as WLTP.
 The battery is covered by an eight-year, 100,000-mile warranty.

-The supermini is powered by a 100kW (134bhp) electric motor, although top speed and 0-62mph figures remain under wraps for now.
+The supermini is powered by a 134bhp electric motor, and will do 0-62mph in 8.2sec.

 The e-208 comes with three driving modes: ‘Eco’ to maximise range, ‘Normal’ for passenger comfort, and ‘Sport’ for performance driving.

 Up to 100kW rapid charging is offered, with Peugeot estimating a 0-80% charge taking as little as 30 minutes at that rate.
 A full top-up should take around eight hours from a wallbox charger, increasing to over 20 hours using a domestic three-pin socket.

 Peugeot also promises charging can be controlled remotely using the MyPeugeot app, with pre-programming features for heating, air-conditioning and windscreen defrosting, too.